The Interplay of Pauli Repulsion, Electrostatics, and Field Inhomogeneity for Blueshifting and Redshifting Vibrational

 \subsection{Energy Decomposition Analysis}

 We begin by using the absolutely localized molecular orbital EDA (ALMO-EDA)\cite{khaliullin2007unravelling, horn2016probing} to measure the contribution of different intermolecular interactions to the stretching frequencies of six probe molecules as reporters for frequency shifts in different chemical environments.
-As probes we selected three molecules known to redshift in hydrogen-bonding (H-bond) environments\cite{zheng2025beyond}, HOH, HCCH, and (CH$_3$)$_2$CO, and three molecules known to blueshift\cite{hobza2000blue, maj2016isonitrile} (F$_3$CH, CH$_3$CN, CH$_3$NC) in H-bond configurations.
-We examined how their probe frequency varied in response to interaction with a water molecule, which corresponds to a typical H-bonding environment.
-We optimized the position of every atom in the probe and the water except for the two atoms involved in the stretching mode and the nearest atom of the water.
+As probes we selected three molecules known to redshift in hydrogen-bonding (H-bond) configurations\cite{zheng2025beyond} (HOH, HCCH, and (CH$_3$)$_2$CO) and three molecules known to blueshift in H-bond configurations\cite{hobza2000blue, maj2016isonitrile} (F$_3$CH, CH$_3$CN, CH$_3$NC).
+We examined how their probe frequency varied in response to interaction with a water molecule, which corresponds to a typical H-bond environment.
+Depending upon which atom the probe forms hydrogen bonds with, we placed the O or the H of the water closer to the terminal atom of the stretching mode, as illustrated in Figure 2.
+We then optimized the position of every atom in the probe and the water except for the two atoms involved in the stretching mode and the nearest atom of the water.
 Except for (CH$_3$)$_2$CO, which prefers a smaller angle, we kept the angle between these three atoms linear during the optimization.
+We did this for different distances between the nearest atom of the water and the terminal atom of the stretch.
+We denoted this distance relative to the minimum-energy distance between the probe and the water as $\Delta$$d_{min}$.
 We then decomposed the force on the probe stretch into different contributions; see Methods for complete details on the calculations.